HarshitDawar55/DockerFile/README.md

 - It is the advanced way to create a docker image as we can specify many advanced options in the docker file directly.

 - It provides the capability to create a docker image for a particular use case. **For example, Just to host a webserver & soon as the webserver fails, the container fails and control is removed from the container and many more.** <i> I have uploaded the Docker File for the same. </i>

+# LICENSE for this Repository!
+To check out the License for this Repository please visit [License](https://github.com/HarshitDawar55/DockerFile/blob/master/LICENSE)